-Fiscal Year 2024 Executive Compensation Summary
+Fiscal Year 2025 Executive Compensation Summary

 Our executive compensation program is structured to be competitive and allow us to attract and retain a high caliber leadership team.
 Further, it is intended to provide direct alignment between pay and performance.
-The illustrations below show the key elements of direct compensation for our NEOs in fiscal year 2024 and how those elements were allocated.
-A majority of target pay is performance-based and 90% is at risk for our CEO, and 79% is at-risk for our other NEOs (on average).
+The illustrations below show the key elements of direct compensation for our NEOs in fiscal year 2025 and how those elements were allocated.
+A majority of target pay is performance-based and 90% is at-risk for our CEO, and 80% is at-risk for our other NEOs (on average), as detailed below.